-How do you know?: exactly as reported: GMO foods have been eaten over 16 years by billions of humans and livestock with no problems.
-No long term individual study can equal this experience.
-Long term animal studies have indeed been done (click here for a review and list of over 600 studies].
-Such studies are very difficult to do with regard to controlling for all variability; e.g., rats can get sick from too many tomatoes.
+How do you know?
+Exactly as reported: GM foods have been eaten over 16 years by billions of humans and livestock with no problems.
+No long-term individual study can equal this experience.
+Long-term animal studies have indeed been done [click here for a review and list of over 600 studies].
+Such studies are very difficult to do with regard to controlling for all variability—e.g., rats can get sick from too many tomatoes.
 Long-term studies are also very expensive.
-As we know the genes involved, and there is no cause to think that either the DNA or protein is any different from those contained in other plants of the same species, there is no reason, given our experience and cost, to start such studies.
-Indeed some scientists have pointed out that so much testing has been done that it is time to stop testing and start reaping the benefits of GMO crops (additional information available here].
+As we know the genes involved, and there is no cause to think that either the DNA or the protein is any different from those contained in other plants of the same species, there is no reason, given our experience and cost, to start such studies.
+Indeed, some scientists have pointed out that so much testing has been done that it is time to stop testing and start reaping the benefits of GM crops [additional information available here].

-It is interesting to note a statement by Dr. Roger Beachy, a prominent leader of the field, "I got into biotech because I wanted to reduce the use of pesticides".
-As many pesticides (especially insecticides) are toxic GMO crops represent a considerable step forward in food safety.
+It is interesting to note a statement by Dr. Roger Beachy, a prominent leader of the field: "I got into biotech because I wanted to reduce the use of pesticides."
+As many pesticides (especially insecticides) are toxic, GM crops represent a considerable step forward in food safety.